 Tax increment financing through urban renewal is not finding "new" money.
 These tax revenues are generated from the existing property tax rates of other taxing districts that overlap the URA.
 An URA would impact these affected taxing districts by redirecting a portion of these property tax revenues to the URA.
 The impact to other taxing districts is measured in terms of "foregone revenue".
 The impacts to taxing districts tables for each scenario summarize the amount of foregone revenue that would be caused by the proposed URA.
-Note that the foregone revenue for the Newberg School District 29J and Willamette Education Service District does not have a direct impact on school funding, as funding is equalized at the State level.
+The Newberg School District 29J and Willamette Education Service District are not directly affected by the tax increment financing as the property tax revenues are allocated to the State School Fund.
+Under current school funding law, per pupil funding amounts are established by the State Legislature and are funded through the State School Fund.
+The State School Fund has other funding sources in addition to property tax revenues.
+Under this system, property taxes foregone, due to the use of tax increment financing, are substantially replaced with State School Fund revenues to achieve perpupil funding targets.